 5) Being too concerned with position scarcity early

 It’s the old adage: you can’t win your draft in the early rounds, but you can lose it.
 Of course, position scarcity matters during your draft.
 But early on, you really want one thing – production.
-There will be plenty of time to think about the depth of middle infield or how you can, if you so choose, wait on third base.
+There will be plenty of time to think about the depth of middle infield or how you can, if you so choose, wait on first base.
 But you need to be thinking about getting as much safety and production as you can in the early rounds, before considering how your roster is filling out as the draft goes on.

 Note: A player’s position is obviously baked into his value at the start – i.e., a player’s expert consensus ranking is surely dependent at least somewhat on his position eligibility.
 That’s not what we’re talking about here, of course.
-Just don’t pass on a player who you might have ranked higher in the first few rounds because you’re thinking about filling positions right out of the gate.
+Just don’t pass on a player who you might have ranked high in the first few rounds because you’re thinking about filling positions right out of the gate.

 4) Not having an alternative to your host site’s rankings